sen2vm/sen2vm-core/README.md

 ##### 2.1.1.2 Refining information

-Refining for Sentinel-2 is a geolocation refining to correct the geometric models of the Satellite versus a [GRI](https://s2gri.csgroup.space)
+Refining for Sentinel-2 refers to geolocation refinement that aims to correct the satellite geometric models relative to the [**G**lobal **R**eference **I**mage](https://s2gri.csgroup.space).

-Refining information can be found in the Datastrip Metadata.
-If refined, the model of the satellite shall be modified accordingly.
-Information is stored in the filed “Level-1B_DataStrip_ID/Image_Data_Info//Geometric_Info/Refined_Corrections_List/Refined_Corrections/MSI_State”.
-They are present only if the flag “Image_Refining” is set at “REFINED” and absent if set at “NOT_REFINED”.
+Refining information can be found in the Datastrip metadata.
+If refined, the model of the satellite shall be adjusted accordingly.
+This information is stored in the field “Level-1B_DataStrip_ID/Image_Data_Info//Geometric_Info/Refined_Corrections_List/Refined_Corrections/MSI_State”.
+It is present only if the flag “Image_Refining” is set to “REFINED” and absent if set to “NOT_REFINED”.
 ![Refining information inside Datastrip metadata](/assets/images/README_RefiningInformationInsideDatastripMetadata.png "Refining information inside Datastrip metadata.")

 An optional boolean argument is available in the configuration file (see §[2.1 Configuration file](#21-configuration-file)): deactivate_available_refining.